 There will also be a prestige stamp book (details to follow) and a series of retail stamp books, the first of which contains 4 x 1st class red Machin definitives and the football stamps showing George Best and Bobby Moore.

 A second retail booklet will be issued later in the year* with the John Charles and Dave Mackay stamps. * The issue date will be subject to operational need and may be in 2014.

 The England badge on the selvedge for the Bobby Moore stamp in the retail booklet is very poor - it's hanging off the shirt!
 (Click on the image below for a yet larger one.)

 John E has reminded me that I haven't posted details of the cylinder numbers on this booklet, so here is the image of a cylinder booklet.

-All W1, the 'colours' are dark red, iridescent, phosphor, magenta, cyan, yellow, black - although the iridescent and phosphor are difficult to distinguish and may be in the other order.
+All W1, the 'colours' are dark red, phosphor, iridescent, magenta, cyan, yellow, black - although the iridescent and phosphor are difficult to distinguish.

 With two booklets this will also mean

 We now have images of the PSB panes.
 The more I look at it, the more I think this issue is a good idea gone bad.
 The two definitive panes have been badly designed, as to their contents and layout.
 Pane 1 should have had the national stamps in the corners, or at N,S,E & W. Pane 4 has values so low (total 34p) that they should require extra stamps for a FDC!

 We now have the actual PSB panes, and I am disappointed to say that the two Football Heroes stamp panes are self-adhesive.
 Disappointed (a) because no data on this was provided by Royal Mail in the pre-release publicity, and (b) because this means that collectors will feel they have to buy twice as many of the footballer stamps as they thought they would!